Corona Rigidity: Independence results, I. Nontrivial isomorphisms

+The situation with ideals which are not $F_\sigma$ is more interesting.
+As pointed out in \S\ref{ss.borel_quotients}, Erd\" os and Ulam asked whether the quotients over the density ideals $\cZ_0$ and $\cZ_{\log}$ (\eqref{eq.Z0} and \eqref{eq.Zlog}) are isomorphic.
+These quotients, as well as the quotients over all analytic P-ideals, are equipped with a complete metric (Theorem~\ref{T.Solecki}).
+If an ideal is not $F_\sigma$, then one can take a strictly decreasing Cauchy sequence which witnesses that the quotient is not countably saturated as a classical (discrete) structure.
+This presents a serious obstacle to constructing an isomorphism between such quotients by a back-and-forth method.

-However, the quotients over generalized density ideals (Definition~\ref{Def.GeneralizedDensity}) as metric structures with respect to $d_\mu$ are countably saturated complete metric structures by Proposition~\ref{P.GenDensity.ReducedProduct} and Theorem~\ref{ctble-sat-reduced}.
-This was implicitly proved and used in~\cite{JustKr} to show that assuming CH any two quotients over EU-ideals are isomorphic, and explicitly in \cite[Theorem~2]{Fa:CH} where it was proved that under CH there are only two nonisomorphic quotients over dense density ideals.
+However, in~\cite{JustKr} CH was used to prove that the quotients over $\cZ_0$, $\cZ_{\log}$, and even all so-called EU-ideals, are isomorphic.
+The intricate back-and-forth construction produced an isometric isomorphism.
+It took a couple of decades before this heroic achievement was put into a proper context: All quotients of $\mathcal P(\bbN)$ by generalised density ideals (Definition~\ref{Def.GeneralisedDensity}) are countably saturated metric structures by Proposition~\ref{P.GenDensity.ReducedProduct} and Theorem~\ref{ctble-sat-reduced}.
+This fact was used in \cite[Theorem~2]{Fa:CH} to prove that under CH there are only two non-isomorphic quotients over dense density ideals, and it implies the following.